ai4cmb/NNhealpix/README.md

 To run a suite of tests, you must have either `nosetests` or `pytest`.
 Just run `nosetests` or `pytest` within the `HealpixNN` folder.

+## License

+The library is released under a MIT license.
+See the file LICENSE for more information.